hiddenSymmetries/simsopt/docs/source/example_permanent_magnets.rst

   pm_opt.write_to_famus()

-This saves the PermanentMagnetClass solution and geometry into a FAMUS-style text file.
+This saves the :obj:`~simsopt.geo.PermanentMagnetGrid` solution and geometry into a FAMUS-style text file.
 It can be loaded again for post-processing or additional optimization with::

   pm_opt = PermanentMagnetGrid.geo_setup_from_famus("SIMSOPT_dipole_solution.focus")